 When I first wrote this page in 1996 while I lived in the U.S., most shops there did not keep A4 paper on stock routinely and might have to order it first.
 Many were only able to order entire boxes of 10 reams (5000 sheets) and many shop assistants were unfamiliar with the ISO paper-size system.
 I am being told that the situation has improved quite a bit during the last decade and that A4 paper and accessories are now a lot easier to obtain, but are still considered specialty items.

-If you still cannot find any supply for A4 paper in your area, then try for example the following vendors, who have confirmed to have A4 paper or related articles on stock for fast delivery:
+If you still cannot find any supply for A4 paper in your area, then try for example the following vendors in North America, who have confirmed to have A4 paper or related articles on stock for fast delivery: